Sumankumar16/rule-engine/README.md

 3. Given a integer value x, and y, create a rule which will voilate a data set whose value are in range x and y.
 (Here x and y can be any integer).

+Note: avoiding case where it can ask for intger value shouldn't fall in range of (x,y)
 ```

 ### Possible rules for value_type as Datetime: